 - The Vanderbilt Youth Choir program holds auditions in December, May, and August.
 See the website for audition information or contact mary.biddlecombe@vanderbilt.edu - The Vanderbilt Youth Orchestra Program holds auditions in August.
 See the website for information about the orchestras and audition requirements or contact craig.a.madole@vanderbilt.edu. - Vanderbilt Community Chorus holds auditions by appointment.
-Contact david.b.williams@vanderbilt.edu.
+See the website for information about the choir or contact david.b.williams@vanderbilt.edu.